Nathan127/Augmented-Reality-for-Structural-Visualization/README.md

 This tool will be developed to display through Microsoft’s Augmented Reality (AR) device, the HoloLens.
 Augmented reality will allow for data visualization on top of physical experiments.

+## Hardware
+To run this software you will need a HoloLens Gen 1, and a computer that can run the mixed reality toolkit
 ## Setup
 The setup of this repo is long and complicated.
 This is readme contains a **very** stripped down version of the development enviroment setup.
 Here a link to the pdf we used developed to setup the development enviroment
 [Link to Setup pdf](https://drive.google.com/a/oregonstate.edu/file/d/1oUkUq7KiI3Z6mWifp752n-0yzJQIxaVc/view?usp=sharing)